 The revenue from the show grew steadily each year and generated $20,000 in 1998.
 The committee then proposed another car raffle venture.
 Members of the Mustangs of East Texas located an old dilapidated 1965 Mustang and restored it to “show quality”.
 The cost of the car in it’s original condition was $2,600 which generated $19,000 in raffle ticket sales.
 The combined effort with the show revenue generated a total of $60,000 for the East Texas Crisis Center in year 2000.

 Another major milestone presented itself in 2004 when David Irwin, General Manager & Managing Partner of Tyler Ford, stepped up with a donation of a 1965 Mustang.
 Tyler Ford has since donated a raffle car for eight consecutive years.
 A 2007 Black Shelby Hertz was donated for the 2010 show which generated $100,000 for the agency in $10 raffle ticket sales.
+Rest in Peace, David Irwin passed away in October 2018.
+The East Texas Crisis Center thanks him and Tyler Ford for their compassion and generosity for over a decade to the mission of this agency.

-Tyler Ford has donated a new 2011 Mustang for the 2011 East Texas Auto & Cycle Show to be held at Harvey Convention Center February 18-20, 2011.
 The Auto & Cycle Show Committee works throughout the year planning each show.
 Each year committee members work to create a whole new show with vehicle entries that have never been seen and recruit special interest vehicles featuring an annual special series collection.

 Through hard work and dedication the men and women who serve on the East Texas Auto & Cycle Show Committee are deeply committed to the support of women and children who are forced out of their own homes to escape violence and abuse.